mrimann/jenkins-monitor/README.md

   Then copy or rename conf/config.js.sample to conf/config.js:

     copy conf/config.js.sample conf/config.js

   or

     mv conf/config.js.sample conf/config.js

 	And open conf/config.js to change your jenkins ci address and jobs name you want to show on dashboard like following:

 		var ci_url = "http://ci.jruby.org/view/Ruboto";
 		var jobs_to_be_filtered = ["apitest", "ergonomics"];

   Then run from command line:

 		open dashboard.html -a safari

 Contribute
 ------------
 This project is still working in progress.
 Suggestions?
 Email to: clarkhtse@gmail.com

+Thanks to Hylke Bons for creating and sharing his iconset "Discovery"! http://hbons.deviantart.com/art/Discovery-Icon-Theme-77399781